What to Consider When Choosing A Home Sauna Design

 Determine Sauna Type and Heat Source

-The source of heat your sauna will use, whether it is gas, infrared, electric or wood-fired, will also be something to decide.
+The source of heat your sauna will use, whether it is gas, infrared, electric, or wood-fired, will also be something to decide.
 Installing a gas line involves some expert knowledge, along with any vents for exhaust.
 You will need a separate electrical circuit to power an electric sauna.
-The traditional wood-burning sauna, is a prime example of classic sauna design.
-Electric powered saunas are also a more traditional sauna design, while a FAR infrared sauna is a more modern sauna design.
+The traditional wood-burning sauna is a prime example of classic sauna design.
+Electric-powered saunas are also a more traditional sauna design, while a FAR infrared sauna is a more modern sauna design.
 Infrared saunas use heat lights that heat up in half the amount of time that it takes a traditional sauna to warm up.
 The heat produced by an infrared sauna is much like how your body is warmed up by the sun.
 However, traditional saunas are more affordable to maintain and provide a milder form of heat.
-Good Health Saunas recommends you make sure the heater source you select includes a timer that shuts the heat off, as an imbedded safety feature.
+Good Health Saunas recommends you make sure the heater source you select includes a timer that shuts the heat off, as an embedded safety feature.

 Choosing Wood Type For A Sauna Design